hei-synd-aml/lab-0-TutoPoetry/README.md

     4.6 Restart Visual Studio Code.

     4.7 Open a terminal in Visual Studio Code, and you should see the name of the virtual environment in the terminal prompt or among the list of interpreters.

-        4.7.1 If the new environment is not visible, try to type `code .` in your terminal.
+        4.7.1 If the new environment is not visible, type `poetry env list` in your terminal.

-        4.7.2 If the new environment is still not visible, try to type `poetry env list`.
+        4.7.2 If the new environment is still not visible, try to type `code .` in your terminal.

         4.7.3 If it is still not showing up, repeat steps 4.2 to 4.7.